Twopence (British pre-decimal coin)

-The British twopence (2d) (/ˈtʌpəns/ or /ˈtuːpəns/) coin was a denomination of sterling coinage worth two pennies or 1/120 of a pound.
-It was a short-lived denomination in copper, being minted in only 1797 by Matthew Boulton's Soho Mint.
+The British twopence (2d) (/ˈtʌpəns/ or /ˈtuːpəns/) coin, or informally the tuppence, was a denomination of sterling coinage worth two pennies or 1/120 of a pound.
+It was a short-lived denomination in copper, being minted only in 1797 by Matthew Boulton's Soho Mint.

 These coins were made legal tender for amounts of up to one shilling by a proclamation of 26 July 1797.
 Short-lived twopence coins in silver were also minted in 1817, 1818 and 1820.
 Twopence coins were made redundant in 1860 with the advent of bronze coinage.
+The twopence was the largest and heaviest copper coin to circulate across Britain, and second largest and heaviest coin in British circulation after emergency money issued locally under Charles I.